hparpinel/automation-and-setup-scripts/Installing_Oracle_Virtual_Machine.md

 2. In the Programs and Features window, locate Oracle VM VirtualBox.
 3. Click **Uninstall** and follow the instructions.
 4. Restart your computer if needed.

+---

+## Summary Checklist

+- [ ] Download VirtualBox and Ubuntu ISO
+- [ ] Install VirtualBox and Extension Pack
+- [ ] Create and configure the VM with appropriate resources
+- [ ] Install Ubuntu OS on the VM
+- [ ] Update system and add user to necessary groups
+- [ ] Install VirtualBox Guest Additions for enhanced features
+- [ ] Create shared folders for file exchange
+- [ ] (Optional) Uninstall VirtualBox if no longer needed

+---

+You now have a fully functional Ubuntu 24.04 virtual machine running on Windows using Oracle VirtualBox.
+For further learning, consider exploring [VirtualBox Documentation](https://www.virtualbox.org/manual/UserManual.html) and [Ubuntu Official Tutorials](https://ubuntu.com/tutorials).